penelopejordyn/86f4b3/README.md

 npm install

 Start the mock server:
+1. set url in .env.local
-npm run server
+2. npm run

 Start the development server:
-1. set url in .env.local
-2. npm run dev
+npm run dev

 Open your browser and navigate to http://localhost:3000